 California’s recent multi-year extreme drought was hard on the state’s agricultural industry.
 It served to raise awareness about just how much water it takes to produce food, not only in the US but across the globe.
 In fact, agricultural withdrawals account for 69 percent of water use around the world.

+The water footprint of food is big!
 Put simply, producing food requires a lot of water.
 The Water Footprint Network (WFN) has calculated how much water it takes – called a water footprint – for a large number of food items.
 Table 1 lists foods common to a US diet and the water footprint of a typical serving for each.

 Table 1.
 Water Footprint of Eight Common Food Items